Ahmed-AL-Maghraby/Network-Protocol-Attacks/FTP .md

 | ---   | ---       | ---  | ---     |
 |   FTP | Application | 20,21 |  - Brute force attacks <br> -  FTP bounce attacks <br> -  Port stealing attacks <br> - Malware attacks <br> - DOS    |

+Port 21 is used for sending control information between the client and the server, such as login credentials and commands for navigating directories.
+Port 20 is used for sending the actual data (e.g., files) between the client and the server.

 <BR>